Natural Transformation

 Composition

-The most common use case for natural transformations is interpreting Free monads.
-A Free monad program is built from an instruction set F, and a natural transformation F ~> M interprets those instructions into a target monad M.
+The most common use is interpreting Free monads.
+A Free program is built from an instruction set F. To run it, we provide a natural transformation F ~> M, where M is the target effect (often IO).

 sealed interface ConsoleOp<A> {